Jean-Daniel Lafond: Controversy

 When in 2005 his wife was nominated by Prime Minister Paul Martin as the next Governor General, controversy arose when his past resurfaced.
 While the personality of Michaëlle Jean was mostly accepted throughout Canada, Lafond himself had early on been suspected of being a Quebec separatist because of some of his movies.
 When an article in a sovereigntist journal made its way to the press, alleging that Lafond had befriended a former FLQ (militant Quebec-separatist organization) member who had built for him a cache "to hide weapons" in his library.
 Later in August, his wife reacted to this in a formal letter announcing she and her husband "had never adhered to a political party or to the sovereigntist ideology".

 Confusion continues to surround his loyalties.
 In his book, La manière nègre (The Black Way), he wrote, "So, a sovereign Quebec?
 An independent Quebec?
 Yes, and I applaud with both hands and I promise to be at all the St. Jean [Baptiste] parades."
 However, in October 2005, in an interview with Radio-Canada he said, "I never believed that I could become a separatist.
 I have a great deal of difficulty with nationalism in general."
 He also called members of the sovereigntist movement who had called him a traitor, terrorists.
 At the same time he affirmed that he was a Québécois before a Canadian.
 He believes that he has always fought for the "cultural independence" of Quebec, but nothing further.

-Lafond's 2006 film American Fugitive: The Truth About Hassan, a documentary about an American political activist who has admitted to assassinating an Iranian diplomat in 1980, who appeared, unexpectedly, in the 2001 film Kandahar, also stirred controversy.
-The National Post asserted that the film was too sympathetic to David Belfield, the activist.
+Lafond's 2006 film American Fugitive: The Truth About Hassan, a documentary about American political activist, David Belfield, who has admitted to assassinating an Iranian diplomat in 1980 also stirred controversy.
+The National Post asserted that the film was too sympathetic to the activist.